Waterford Walking Trails

 Coumduala Loop Walk (Comeraghs)

-The Coumduala Loop Walk is a Fáilte Ireland National Looped Walking Trail, just 40 minutes from Gold Coast Golf Resort Hotel.
+The Coumduala Loop Walk is a Fáilte Ireland National Looped Walking Trail, just 40 minutes from Gold Coast Resort Dungarvan.
 The trail is waymarked with purple markers, the purple route.
 This is the most difficult and the longest of the four waymarked Nire Valley walking trails.
 On this trail, you will see Coumlara, a hollow with no lake as well as panoramic views of the surrounding counties from The Gap.

 In addition to these, this trail leads you up part of the Knockanaffrin Ridge to a viewing platform over Coumduala.
 If visibility is clear you will also see the high peak of Slievenamon meaning "The Mountain of Women".

 Cunnigar / An Coinigéar Walk

 The Sheltered bay and the presence of Eelglasss in the shallow waters on the landward side are conductive to large numbers of grazing wildfowl such as Brent Geese and Wigeon.
 The marshy west side of the bank is good for Teal, Snipe, Herons and Cormorants.

 Glenpatrick Bridge Walk